sdruskat/RSQKit/pages/your_tasks/cff.md

 * Once you have created a correct `CITATION.cff` file, you can add it to the root directory of your source code repository.

 A more detailed description on how to create `CITATION.cff` files can be found on the [Turing Way](https://book.the-turing-way.org/communication/citable/citable-cff.html).
-You can find a list of additional tools to create, validate and convert `CITATION.cff` files in the [CFF GitHub Repository](https://github.com/citation-file-format/citation-file-format#tools-to-work-with-citationcff-files-wrench).
+You can find a list of additional tools to create, validate and convert `CITATION.cff` files in the [Citation File Format GitHub Repository](https://github.com/citation-file-format/citation-file-format#tools-to-work-with-citationcff-files-wrench).